MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 | Cache | The Cache API can be used to manage cached resources.
 The Cache API is Promise-based and allows developers to store and retrieve many web resources—HTML, CSS, JavaScript, images, JSON, and so on.
 Usually, the Cache API is used within the context of a service worker, but it's also available to your app's front-end code. |
 | File System Access | The File System Access API allows your PWA to read files and folders on the user's device and save changes back to them. |

-**Note**: do not use WebSQL or Application Cache.
+**Note**: Do not use WebSQL or Application Cache.
 While these are two other browser storage mechanisms, they have both been deprecated.
 Instead of WebSQL, use IndexedDB.
 Instead of Application Cache, use the Cache API.

 <!-- ====================================================================== -->